Abbasid architecture: Early palaces

 The earliest surviving Abbasid palace, built around 775, is the al-Ukhaidir Palace.
 It has a plan derived from earlier Sasanian and Umayyad palaces.
 The palace lies in the desert about 180 km to the south of Baghdad.
 It is rectangular in shape, 175 by 169 m, with four gates.
 Three are in half-round towers that protrude from the wall, and one in a rectangular recess in the wall.
 Inside there is a vaulted entrance hall, a central court, an iwan (hall) open to the court opposite the entrance hall, and residential units.
 Sasanian techniques persist in the construction of vaults with pointed curves using rubble and mortar faced with brick and stucco, blind arches as decorations for large wall surfaces, and long vaulted halls with recesses behind arches supported by heavy pillars.
 Verbal descriptions indicate that palaces in Baghdad had similar layout, although on a larger scale.

 In 772 Al-Mansur founded a new city called al-Rafiqa on the Euphrates, the site of present-day Raqqa.
 The city was laid out in the shape of a horseshoe and reportedly copied the Round City of Baghdad.
 Later, Harun al-Rashid made the city his capital during the later years of his reign and built his residence here between 796 and 808.
 Some of its remains have been excavated, revealing buildings with spacious floor plans similar to other parts of Mesopotamia but lacking the use of iwans.
 The Baghdad Gate, one of the few old monuments preserved in Raqqa today, was once thought to date from al-Mansur's foundation in the late 8th century, but it has since been attributed to the 11th or 12th century instead, around the time of Numayrid or Zengid rule.

+Samarra palaces

+The palaces of Samarra, founded by al-Mu'tasim in 836, were notable for their enormous size and their well-defined subdivisions.
+They included vast courtyards around which numerous apartments and halls were arranged.
+Some of the palaces had multiple monumental gates, arranged in succession, which granted access from one courtyard to another.
+The main reception palaces often have a domed central chamber surrounded by four iwans facing outward.
+The walls were made of rammed earth, mud-brick with gypsum mortar, or fired brick.
+Floors were sometimes of marble but more often tiled.
+Reception rooms had carved or molded stucco dados decorating the lower part of the walls, while stucco also decorated door frames, wall-niches and arches.
+Some palaces, such as al-'Ashiq and al-Jiss, built around 870, display polylobed moldings carved deeply into the intrados of the arches, giving the appearance of a foliate arch.
+The other extensive facilities of Samarra included barracks, stables and racecourses.